m3ssap0/vault-webapp-integration-poc/README.md

    1. The AppRole auth method is enabled on the Vault server.
    1. An AppRole called `webapp-role` for the web application is created on the Vault server.
 The AppRole is configured with the policy defined before.
    1. `role_id` and `secret_id` for the created AppRole are stored in the volume `vault-agent-data`.
-   1. The container loops to recreate `secret_id` to prevent lockout after expiration of the `webapp` container (please consider that this is a very simplistic approach).
+   1. The container loops to recreate `secret_id` to prevent lockout of the webapp after the secret expiration (please consider that this is a very simplistic approach).
 1. The `webapp` container starts:
    1. The `vault-agent-data` volume is mounted.
    1. Several prerequisites are installed.
 The Vault agent is installed.